Skyehunter13375/Spacetraders_Client/README.md

 If you stumbled across this project looking for some good advice on how to write in Golang or to steal my trade secrets in-game you've come to the wrong place friend!
 I'm doing this mostly for the data collection and TUI building experience, I'd be lucky if my agent completes even a single contract per bi-weekly reset!

 # What this project is:
-- A dual purpose Linux server performance monitor + a Spacetraders API game client
-- An outlet to learn everything I can about Golang, SQLite, PHP, & Apache
+- A passion project & academic exercise for me to learn Golang and SQLite.
+- A fun way for me to both justify playing a fun game and also build skills/tools at the same time.

 # What this project is NOT:
 - Intended for actual distribution...This is just a fun project for me to learn and grow.
 - A point of reference for how programming should be done.
-While I've been writing PHP and building tools for several years I'm still VERY new to these topics.
+- While I've been writing PHP and building tools for several years I'm still VERY new to these topics.

+# In theory:
+This project should be entirely portable and agent agnostic.
+TLDR: it CAN tie into anyone's agent data by just importing your own personal token during setup and off you go....in theory.

+I wrote this on a RHEL based system with no intention of making it interoperable with other distros or kernels since this is really just for me.